sasilver75/obsidian/Quiet STaR.md

 > "Generalization of STaR that is the first work explicitly training LMs to reason generally from *text*, rather than on curated reasoning tasks or collections of reasoning tasks." - Authors

+Questions:
+- It doesn't seem like the thoughts generated between output tokens A and B are useful for the generation of C, or even of the thoughts between B and C.
+- I was thinking that at the end of the training process, our mixing head should basically be weighting the representation at the end of the intermediate thought... at 100%?
+Or no?
+Not clear to me 🤔.
+I think we only attend to the end-of-token logit (and then the previous real token outputs).

 ----

 ## Introduction